-Download Parted Magic CD and burn the ISO or create a bootable USB drive.
+Download the Gparted live CD and burn the ISO or create a bootable USB drive.

 Move your primary partition to the right by 1 or 2 MiB, whatever it allows.
 Select the option that says “Align to MiB.”
 Grow the partition into the few megs at the end of the disk if you want.
 Consider it your reward for your trouble, like finding a couple of pennies on the sidewalk.

 Click the Apply Pending Changes icon.
 Accept the dire warning (I’ll tell you how to fix that in a minute), then hurry up and wait.
 It will do a read-only pass to look for problems, then do the real thing.
-It took about 10 minutes, total, for it to do both on my 30 GB OCZ Vertex drive.
+I found it took about 10 minutes, total, for it to do both on my 30 GB OCZ Vertex drive.
 It may take longer on a modern drive.